Officers

 Issues & Action VP, Shayna Howell

 Shayna is excited to rejoin the board of the LWVCA; she has been a member since the early 2000's when her graduate research on voter participation led her to the League.
 She holds a Masters in Public Administration (USC, CofC) and a BS in Anthropology (CofC).
 In addition to volunteering for the LWV, she also serves on the Board of Directors for the Coastal Conservation League and volunteers with the Charleston County Parks through the SC Master Naturalist program.
 Her primary policy interest is environmental policy, but she credits the League with a nonpartisan, nuanced education in a wide variety of issues, from healthcare policy to public education funding to redistricting reform.
-Shayna is a lifelong South Carolinian who currently lives on Folly Beach with her husband, two active high-schoolers who keep her amazed on the basketball court and track, and two mischievious hound dogs.
+Shayna is a lifelong South Carolinian who currently lives on Folly Beach with her husband, two active high-schoolers who keep her amazed on the basketball court and track, and two mischevious hound dogs.

 Citizen Engagement VP, Kathleen Rodgers

-Mrs. Rodgers is a native of Michigan where she earned her Bachelor in Business Administration Degree of the University of Michigan and her Master in Health Care Administration Degree from Central Michigan University.
+Mrs. Rodgers is a native of Michigan where she earned her Bachelor in Business Administration Degree from the University of Michigan and her Master in Health Care Administration Degree from Central Michigan University.
 Mrs. Rodgers relocated to South Carolina in 1998 and took the position of Director for The Exchange Club Center for the Prevention of Child Abuse.
 In 2008, she became the Executive Director for the YWCA Greater Charleston.
 She retired from the YWCA in 2015 to establish a program for young adults with Autism.
 In 2015 she co-founded Synergy Supportive Services, LLC.
-Her professional affiliations are League of Women Voters (Board), National Council of Negro Women (Board) Past President, Charleston Interfaith Counsel (Board) and Charleston Hat Ladies.
+Her professional affiliations are League of Women Voters (Board), National Council of Negro Women (Board) Past President, Charleston Interfaith Council (Board) and Charleston Hat Ladies.

 Elected Directors